muhib116/calendar-project/task.md

 ✅category which has talent

-on left sidebar..
+✅on left sidebar..
-	sub category will dropdown under category
+	✅sub category will dropdown under category

 ✅payment->card number will change on input